awslabs/duvet/design/witness/spec.md

 so that positional claiming (`ByRootSpan`) is a refinement of evidence claiming, never a loophole.
-*(Tentative: if this resists proof as stated, it may be restated or demoted to a tested property without weakening W1–W4; see decisions.md, Decision 4.)*

 ### Property W6: Unwitnessed Test Annotations Are Failures {#property-w6-unwitnessed-test-annotations}